sshane/openpilot-archive/README.md

 Dynamic lane speed
 -----
+*This feature is disabled until I can figure out how to improve it.*

 This is a new feature that reduces your cruising speed if many vehicles around you are significantly slower than you.
 This works with and without an openpilot-identified lead.
 Ex.: It will slow you down if traveling in an open lane with cars in adjacent lanes that are slower than you.
 Or if the lead in front of the lead is slowing down, as well as cars in other lanes far ahead.
 The most it will slow you down is some average of: (the set speed and the average of the surrounding cars) The more the radar points, the more weight goes to the speeds of surrounding vehicles.

 ~~Two PID loops to control gas and brakes independently~~